 The Fund awarded the National Museum of Wales a grant of £9,000 towards the purchase of the above print.
 Additional funding was provided by the Derek Williams Trust.

-This is a large work (paper size 160cm x 195.5cm) consisting of 16 hand-painted etching and aquatint prints.
+This is a large work (paper size 160cm x 195.5cm) by Howard Hodgkin (1932-2017) consisting of 16 hand-painted etching and aquatint prints.
 It is described by the Curator of Prints and Drawings as ‘a spectacular gallery piece’ which will complement and enhance other Venetian works in the Museum’s collection by artists such as Canaletto, Guardi, Monet, Whistler, Sickert, Brangwyn and Piper.

 ‘Internationally recognized as one of Britain’s most important painters and printmakers and one of the most inventive and original colourists, Howard Hodgkin… represented Britain in the Venice Biennale and in 1985 he won the Turner Prize.
 His work has been the subject of numerous major exhibitions most notably at the Metropolitan Museum, New York in 1995, the Tate Gallery, London, 2006 and recently at Moma, Oxford in 2010.
 His paintings and prints are held by most major museums’